 Rabies is most often transmitted in the virus-containing saliva of a rabid animal via a bite, or potentially a scratch or contamination of a mucous membrane.
 Other rare routes of transmission include aerosol exposure to the virus (e.g. in a laboratory) or organ transplantations.
 If a person has been exposed to a rabid (or potentially rabid) animal, or if a person is reasonably presumed to have been exposed to a rabid animal ("suspected exposure"), then rabies post-exposure prophylaxis (PEP) is warranted for the prevention of human rabies.
 Information about PEP is available from the Advisory Committee on Immunization Practices available on the CDC website at https://www.cdc.gov/rabies/.
-A reduction to four instead of five vaccine doses for PEP in immunocompetent persons became official in March 2010 (MMWR 2010; 59 No. RR-2).
+A reduction to four instead of five vaccine doses for PEP in immunocompetent persons was recommended in March 2010 (MMWR 2010; 59 No. RR-2).
 Also see Rabies (Human).

 Purpose of Reporting and Surveillance